-Presenters: Toby Karten - Educator, Author, and Consultant, and Doug Crandell - University of Georgia and Senior Consultant with Griffin Hammis Associates and welcoming the knowledge and contributions of children and adults with intellectual disabilities, their families, educators, employers, and community members, we can ensure a family's vision for an inclusive life is sustained over time.
+Presenters: Toby Karten - Educator, Author, and Consultant, and Doug Crandell - University of Georgia and Senior Consultant with Griffin Hammis Associates importance of families, educators, co-workers and employers working in partnership to create the relationships and opportunities that enable children and adults with intellectual disabilities to experience lives of meaning, belonging and participation.
+By coming together and welcoming the knowledge and contributions of children and adults with intellectual disabilities, their families, educators, employers, and community members, we can ensure a family's vision for an inclusive life is sustained over time.